Unlike the original Famicom system, Nintendo provided third party developers with some tools to make Super Famicom development easier.

 on the developers DOS PC and contained a few tools such as assemblers and linkers.

-The SDK has mentions of both the NEC PC90 and the Fujitsu FMR series PCs so it is likely that most of the development was achieved on this machine.
+The SDK has mentions of both the NEC PC90 and the Fujitsu FMR series PCs so it is likely that most of the development was achieved on one of these machines.

 However DOS was not the only Operating system used by SNES developers on the PC side.